yasiru0210/java_PRF_Tax_Calculator/README.md

 - **Search Leasing Category**: Find leasing categories based on lease amount and interest rate.
 - **Find Leasing Amount**: Determine the leasing amount based on monthly payment, interest rate, and number of years.

-## Code Overview

-The application is implemented in Java and follows a modular approach to calculate different types of taxes and leasing payments.

 ### Main Class: `taxcalculator`